 If you read this blog regularly, you know that I NEVER talk about cancer on this blog.
 This is the first time.
 Why?
 Because of the mountain of emails I’ve received from you.
 Glad you asked.

-The reason I don’t talk about cancer on this forum is not because it is unimportant or that Omega-3 has no effect on cancer.
+The reason I don’t talk about cancer on this forum is not because it is unimportant.
 I don’t talk about it because of FDA regulations.
 The word ‘cancer’ on any dietary supplement website is an FDA red flag.
 Fly-by-night supplement people prey on the gullible by making outrageous cancer claims.
 That is not right and the FDA should come down on them.

 Still, FDA does not make distinctions.
-They will probably find this article and I will probably get in trouble.
 I will comply with the FDA if they ask me to take this down, but until then, you will have access to this.